Allanware/Allanware.github.io/_posts/2021-03-04-The-Miracle-of-Istanbul.md

 game that would be later called the **Miracle of Istanbul**.
 The full-of-talent team AC Milan first took the lead within the first minute by their captain Maldini.
 They further scored two more goals before half-time, making it a 3-0 lead.
-Rumor said that the Milan team opened bottles of champagnes in the locker room during the half-time break to celebrate their soon-to-be 2nd champions league title in three years.
+Rumors said that the Milan team opened bottles of champagnes in the locker room during the half-time break to celebrate their soon-to-be 2nd champions league title in three years.
 However, in the second half Liverpool launched a comeback and scored 3